by Torraine Walker

 This election cycle has seen many old tropes about Black men rise again to facilitate their collective political lynching.
 The difference this time is Black academics and strivers are holding the rope.

 The numbers don’t match the rhetoric.
-According to recent polling 45% of Queer men and 30% of AAPI voters are in favor of Trump.
-Amazingly, 35% of Latino male voters are Trump supporters in spite of his anti-Hispanic rhetoric and the conditions immigrants receive in ICE facilities.
-In contrast, Trump has a 19% approval rating among Black Men, the smallest percentage of registered male voters.
+According to recent polling 45 percent of Queer men and 30 percent of AAPI voters are in favor of Trump.
+Amazingly, 35 percent of Latino male voters are Trump supporters in spite of his anti-Hispanic rhetoric and the conditions immigrants receive in ICE facilities.
+In contrast, Trump has a 19 percent approval rating among Black Men, the smallest percentage of registered male voters.

-So why is there so much attention and hostility being given to that number instead of the other groups of men, or the 53% of white women voters that helped give Trump the white house in 2016?
+So why is there so much attention and hostility being given to that number instead of the other groups of men, or the 53 percent of White women voters that helped give Trump the white house in 2016?
 I think the reasons for that are twofold: the opportunism of Black strivers, and the arrogance of self-proclaimed white “allies.”